Photo submitted by: Aneesh Keni (Site visit to The Diegan in downtown San Diego as part of class, SE 211 Advanced Structural Concrete)

 Incoming M.S. students in the Comprehensive Exam program Structural Engineering are not offered financial support when admitted into the program.
 M.S. students enrolled in the Thesis program may be supported by their research advisors and paid as a Graduate Student Researcher, but will not be offered financial support when admitted.
 Additionally, the funding may not start until after the M.S. student completes coursework and is ready to start the research.

-Teaching Assistantships are available on a quarterly basis to all graduate students including M.S. and Ph.D. students.
+Teaching Assistantships are available on a quarterly basis to Ph.D. students.
 All graduate student TA’s & Reader’s employed at 25% time or more are eligible for Partial Tuition fee remission that will reduce their Registration fees quarterly.
-Non-resident tuition is usually paid by the student if he/she is only supported by a 25% time Teaching Assistantship.
+Non-resident tuition is usually paid by the student if they are only supported by a 25% time Teaching Assistantship.

 Continuing and incoming Ph.D. students that are employed as Graduate Student Researchers will have the opportunity to receive pay increases after passing the Candidacy examination.
 The maximum stipend allowed by the department for students employed as Graduate Student Researcher is 49% rate at Step 7.
 The faculty research advisor in charge of the funded research project assigns the duties of a GSR.
 These appointments are subject to the availability of research funds each year.